equinor/vscode-septic/README.md

 ## Instructions

-If you don't know what the SEPTIC file format is, then you don't need this extension.
+If you don't know what the Septic file format is, then you don't need this extension.

-Adding the SEPTIC extension to VS Code allows you to do the following when loading a SEPTIC .cnfg file:
+Adding the Septic extension to VS Code allows you to do the following when loading a Septic .cnfg file:

 -   Auto-complete for references to other objects (identifiers and attributes), object attributes and calcs.
 -   Diagnose certain fault modes (missing parenthesis in calcs, mistyped Calc or Xvr names etc.)